flowing-wind/AutoLab/README.md

 ## Introduction

 This project is a temperature control and monitoring application designed for laboratory environments.
-It provides a graphical user interface to visualize and manage a cryogenic system's temperature in real-time.
-The application can run in a simulation mode for development and testing, or be connected to live instruments.
+It provides a graphical user interface to visualize and manage a system's temperature in real-time.

-The core logic is built to be robust and asynchronous, ensuring the user interface remains responsive while the controller manages temperature setpoints and stability in a background process.
+The application is built on a clean, decoupled architecture, featuring a hardware abstraction layer.
+This allows the core control logic to remain independent from the specific hardware (or simulation) it is controlling.
+The application's asynchronous design ensures the user interface remains responsive at all times.

 ## Features

 - **Real-Time Visualization**: Plots live temperature and setpoint data on a graph.
 - **Setpoint Scheduling**: Load a sequence of target temperatures and required stabilization times from an external `config.csv` file.
-- **Stability Control**: Automatically detects when the system temperature has stabilized within a given threshold for a specified time.
+- **Hardware Abstraction Layer (HAL)**: A plug-and-play architecture that separates the main control logic from the hardware interface.
+Switch between simulation and real hardware by changing a single flag.
 - **Asynchronous Operations**: The control loop runs in a separate thread to keep the GUI from freezing.
-- **Simulation Mode**: A built-in physics model (`CryoSystem.py`) simulates the temperature dynamics for testing without hardware.
+- **Extensible by Design**: Easily add support for new instruments by creating a new "bridge" class in the `hardware_api` directory.
-- **Modular & Refactored Code**: The codebase is written in English, follows PEP 8 standards, and is documented with docstrings.
+- **Ready-to-use Simulation**: Comes with a built-in simulation bridge for full application testing without any hardware.
 - **Unit Testing**: Includes a `tests` module for verifying core functionality.

 ## Directory Structure